Growth of automorphisms of virtually special groups: Introduction

 Some of the most elementary groups --- such as free and surface groups --- give rise to some of the most interesting and intricate outer automorphism groups --- such as $\Out(F_n)$ and mapping class groups --- whose study has occupied a central place in low-dimensional topology and geometric group theory in the past decades.
 At the same time, even harmless-looking groups such as the Baumslag--Solitar group $BS(2,4)$ can behave wildly: its outer automorphism group is not finitely generated \cite{Collins-Levin}.

-The only general class of groups for which we have a near-complete understanding of automorphisms is arguably that of \emph{Gromov-hyperbolic} groups \cite{Gromov-hyp}, also known as \emph{negatively curved} groups.
-Breakthroughs of Rips and Sela have shown that every hyperbolic group $G$ has a canonical JSJ decomposition \cite{RS97}, and that $\Out(G)$ is finitely generated and completely encoded in this decomposition \cite{Rips-Sela,Sela-hypJSJ}, leading to the solution of the isomorphism problem in this case \cite{Sela-isom,Dahmani-Guirardel}.
+The only general class of groups for which we have a near-complete understanding of automorphisms is arguably that of \emph{Gromov-hyperbolic} groups \cite{Gromov-hyp}.
+Breakthroughs of Rips and Sela showed that every hyperbolic group $G$ has a canonical JSJ decomposition \cite{RS97}, and that $\Out(G)$ is finitely generated and completely encoded in this decomposition \cite{Rips-Sela,Sela-hypJSJ}, leading to the solution of the isomorphism problem in this case \cite{Sela-isom,Dahmani-Guirardel}.
 Regrettably, our understanding of automorphisms for general families of groups has not evolved qualitatively since Rips and Sela's work in the 90s.
 Many of their results have been extended to \emph{relatively hyperbolic} groups \cite{Drutu-Sapir08,BS08,Groves-AGT,Dahmani-Groves,GL-relhyp}, though always relying on somewhat similar techniques that require hyperbolicity in fundamental ways.

 The main goal of this article is to move past the restrictions of negative curvature and develop a general theory of automorphisms for a broad and natural family of \emph{non-positively curved} groups.
 We have found that the ideal setting for such a theory is provided by the (compact) special groups of Haglund and Wise \cite{HW08}.
-This is arguably the most important class of \emph{cubulated} groups --- marrying a wealth of examples with a powerful toolkit to study them --- so our choice was also motivated by recent questions of Rips on the structure of automorphisms of cubulated groups \cite[p.\,826]{Sela-new1}.
+This is the most important class of \emph{cubulated} groups --- marrying a wealth of examples with a powerful toolkit to study them --- so our choice was also motivated by recent questions of Rips on the structure of automorphisms of cubulated groups \cite[p.\,826]{Sela-new1}.